CommonAccord/Site-My/Doc/GA4GH/WIP/GA4GW_REWG_ProspectiveConsent_Form.md

 1.3.1.sec=Any data that may identify you will be kept in what are called controlled-access databases.

 1.3.2.sec=This means researchers must have permission from a review committee to use the data that you and other participants have provided (see section 8.

-1.3.3.sec=How will you protect my privacy?).
+How will you protect my privacy?).

-1.3.4.sec=Such approved data may be  shared online with researchers around the world.
+1.3.3.sec=Such approved data may be  shared online with researchers around the world.

-1.3.5.sec=The results of studying your data will also be presented at conferences and in scientific publications.
+1.3.4.sec=The results of studying your data will also be presented at conferences and in scientific publications.

-1.3.6.sec=You will NOT be identified.
+1.3.5.sec=You will NOT be identified.

-1.3.=[Z/Sec/b/s6]
+1.3.=[Z/Sec/s5]

 1.4.sec=You can learn more information about the organization of this project and general results when they become available at: [project website].